-Cherries is very rustic, fall, and comforting fruit when put in a cobbler.
-It was pretty cold last week so I wanted a fruit where I felt that I would feel comforted and warm.
-This Cherry Cobbler recipe did the trick!
+Cherries are very rustic and comforting fruit when put in a cobbler.
+It is perfect for use in desserts in the summer or fall.
 The crust is a Sweet Cream Biscuit crust that is brushed with butter and sprinkled with extra sugar.
 I mean, if you can’t make this you need to stick to making gourmet water.
-A five-year old can make it!
+A five-year-old can make it!
 You guys know I don’t like to make anything too difficult anyway.
 I’m no food genius.
 Well….maybe just a little “Einstein-ish” when it comes to the kitchen.

 Make it today!
 You will thank yourself for it!

 If you like recipes like this, check out more of my recipes for cobblers and crisps below!